-Breast implant-associated anaplastic large cell lymphoma (BIA-ALCL) is a very rare type of lymphoma that can develop in the scar capsule near saline or silicone breast implants.
-This very rare disease is currently being investigated as to its relationship with breast implants.
-The family of ALCL is an extremely rare cancer of the immune system, which can occur anywhere in the body.
-Based on adverse event reports, the United States Food and Drug Administration (FDA) estimates the total number of US cases of BIA-ALCL to be up to 250.
-A predominance of BIA-ALCL patients have been noted to have a history of a textured-surface devices.
-An exact single-number estimate of the risk for both textured and non-textured implants is not possible with the currently available data.
-The lifetime risk of BIA-ALCL has been estimated to be between 1:1,000 and 1: 30,000 in women with textured breast implants, and BIA-ALCL risk is currently under investigation.
+exact single-number estimate of the risk for both textured and non-textured implants is not possible with the currently available data.
+Lifetime risk of BIA-ALCL has been estimated to be between 1:1,000 and 1: 30,000 women with textured breast implants, and BIA-ALCL risk is currently under investigation.
 BIA-ALCL usually involves a swelling of the breast, on average 3 to 14 years after the operation to insert the breast implant.
 Most cases were cured by removal of the implant and capsule surrounding the implant; however, rare cases have required chemotherapy and/or radiation therapy for treatment.

 Patients with breast implants should be followed by a surgeon over time and seek professional care for implant-related symptoms such as pain, lumps, swelling, or asymmetry.
-Patients should monitor their breast implants with routine breast self-exams and follow standard medical recommendations for imaging (e.g., mammography, ultrasound, MRI).
+Patients should monitor their breast implants with routine breast self-exams and follow standard medical recommendations for imaging (e.g., Mammography, Ultrasound, MRI).
 Abnormal screening results or implant-related symptoms may result in additional costs and expenses for tests and/or procedures to properly diagnose and treat your condition.
-Tests and procedures could include, but may not be limited to, obtaining breast fluid or tissue for pathology and laboratory evaluation, surgery to remove the scar capsule around the breast implant, implant removal, or implant replacement.
+Tests and procedures could include, but may not be limited to: obtaining breast fluid or tissue for pathology and laboratory evaluation, surgery to remove the scar capsule around the breast implant, implant removal, or implant replacement.

-Breast Cancer:
+Breast Disease:

 Current medical information does not demonstrate an increased risk of breast cancer in women who have breast implant surgery for either cosmetic or reconstructive purposes.
-Individuals with a personal history or family history of breast cancer may be at a higher risk of developing breast cancer than a woman with no family history of this disease.
-It is recommended that all women perform periodic self-examination of their breasts, have mammography according to American Cancer Society guidelines, and seek professional care should a breast lump be detected.
-If suspicious tissue is identified prior to or during breast surgery, additional tests and therapy with corresponding expenses may be warranted.
+Individuals with a personal history or family history of breast cancer may be at a higher risk of developing breast cancer than an individual with no family history of this disease.
+It is recommended that all women perform periodic self-examination of their breasts, have a mammography according to American Cancer Society guidelines, and seek professional care should a breast lump be detected.
+In the event that suspicious tissue is identified prior to or during breast surgery, additional tests and therapy with corresponding expenses may be warranted.